 Current research affiliates include:

-In response to development, growth, and expansion needs of hospitals not within ready geographic proximity to Durham, NC, the Duke Oncology Network offers a Program Development Affiliation.
+In response to development, growth, and expansion needs of hospitals not within ready geographic proximity to Durham, NC, the Duke Cancer Network offers a Program Development Affiliation.

 This affiliation combines consultative management and administrative functions outlined in the management affiliation, clinical relationships between community-based providers and faculty/staff at Duke, with the development and management of a clinical trials program outlined in the research affiliation.